matteoraf/freeRADIUS-Google-StepCA/docs/freeradius/certificates.md

 Head back to your intermediate CA and create the _$STEPPATH/templates/certs/x509_ directory.

-When you’re into the selected directory, run:
+When you’re into the just created directory, run:
 ```sh
 {% raw %}
 cat <<EOF > server_leaf.tpl